jenfly/python-cheatsheets/WORKFLOW.md

 ##### Reverting to a previous version

-Generate a new commit that undoes all of the changes introduced in <commit>, then apply it to the current branch:
+Generate a new commit that undoes all of the changes introduced in a commit, then apply it to the current branch:
 ```
 git revert <commit>